 Control incident management

 An incident is an event not part of the standard operation of the service causing an interruption to the quality of the service.
 The goal of Incident Management is to return the service to normal functionality quickly while minimizing the impact to the business.
-Your must make sure your team is creating an incident tickets, assigning a priorities, escalating as needed to appropriate resolver groups, and following up with the customer before closing the Help Desk Incident ticket.
-As a new Help Desk manager you must audit the incident management process to ensure incident priority is set correctly, ticket classification categories are functional, and escalated ticket queues are being managed appropriately.
+You must make sure your team is creating incident tickets, assigning priorities, escalating as needed to appropriate resolver groups, and following up with the customer before closing the Help Desk Incident ticket.
+As a new Help Desk Manager you must audit the incident management process to ensure incident priority is set correctly, ticket classification categories are functional, and escalated ticket queues are being managed appropriately.
 Learn more by visiting our Help Desk incident management section.

 Being successful as a Help Desk manager, customers will appreciate when service is outstanding by being courteous, prompt, efficient, and accurate.
 Implementing the above improvements will ensure you are successful and your customers are happy.